sjgutta/keep-fit-app/README.md

 2. Make sure you have installed all node_modules.
 3. Run npm test.
 4. Test case execution will output to the terminal/command line.

-# Deployment/Demo Instructions for Assignment 3

-## Some Notes/Prerequisite Information

--   We are developing this application in React Native.
-This allows it to run on android and iOS ideally.
--   For this demo, due to quick turnaround times, the application is intended to be run using Expo and the Expo client.
--   Since all members of the team have iPhones, the app has been built and tested on iOS.
-We are uncertain if android has any particular errors.
--   If none of the TA's grading us have iPhones, they can also use an iOS simulator on their computer.
-This will entail downloading Xcode and using expo to start an iOS simulator.
-We are happy to help with any issues that arise related to this to make sure KeepFit can be properly demonstrated.
--   Our Deployment Doc can be found in this same directory as a pdf.
--   We have provided our redlined Design Document with changes as a pdf in this directory as well.
-It is in a specific

 # Running KeepFit